 For the rest of recruitment following Welcome Round, you’ll no longer be within your rush group, and each rushee will have her own individual schedule of parties to attend.
 The middle rounds of sorority recruitment tend to vary by school, but you’ll likely learn more about the chapter’s service values, which is a large priority in the Greek life community.

 This round gets a bit dressier, so think more along the lines of going on a fun date.
-Again, you can stick with a skirt, shorts, decorative pants, or a casual dress, but elevate the look with a slightly more formal top or accessories.
-You don’t have to wear heels/wedges/booties during this round, but you totally can if you really want to.
+Again, you can stick with a skirt, shorts, statement pants, or a casual dress, but elevate the look with a slightly more formal top or accessories.
+You don’t have to wear heels during this round, but you totally can if you want to.
 Otherwise, flats will suffice.

 What to Wear: